 The right advisor is a reliable collaborator, who may help to navigate the complicated tax rules and to bring clarity to the decision-making process.
 They are accurate, efficient and confident in your financial strategy because they are experts.

-Types of Tax Advisors
+Types of Tax Advisors in the United States

 Certified Public Accountants (CPAs)

 CPAs are very qualified professionals who are licensed to offer accounting and taxing services.
 They are tax, financial reporting and audit specialists.
 CPAs come in especially handy when a financial situation is complicated, like when it comes to handling business taxes, creating financial statements in great detail, or when going through an audit by the IRS.
 They have an intensive training and constant education that ensures they are informed of the tax laws.
+Want to know all about Certified Public Accountants (CPAs)?
+Our guide to CPAs in the United States is all you need to know.

 Enrolled Agents (EAs)